VariantDoku

 How to solve diagonal sudoku

-Treat diagonals as extra lines
+Treat each diagonal as an extra region

-The centre cell is powerful
+The centre cell does double duty

 Frequently asked questions